moveit/moveit2/moveit_plugins/moveit_ros_control_interface/README.md

 # MoveIt ROS Control Plugin

-This package provides plugins of base class `moveit_controller_manager::Ros2ControlManager` and a new plugin base class for `moveit_controller_manager::MoveItControllerHandle` allocators.
+This package provides plugins of base class `moveit_controller_manager::MoveItControllerManager` and a new plugin base class for `moveit_controller_manager::MoveItControllerHandle` allocators.
 The allocator class is necessary because `moveit_controller_manager::MoveItControllerHandle` needs a name passed to the constructor.
 Two variantes are provided, `moveit_ros_control_interface::Ros2ControlManager` for interfacing a single ros_control node and `moveit_ros_control_interface::Ros2ControlMultiManager` for seamless integration with any number of ros_control nodes.